 This Site is ALL about Promoting Health.
 For Ourselves.
 For Our Planet.
 For our Future.

-- Slides from Latest Presentation: Food, Climate.
+- Slides from May 2022 ZOOM talk: Food, Climate.
 Leadership.
-And the Future of Humanity.
-(Link to Video of Talk)
+And the Future of Humanity

 Two Free Books for the International Public

-- Our 2020 book, OUTCRY, published on the fiftieth anniversary of Earth Day on 4-22-20, provides a “big picture” understanding of our situation and what me must do for long-term survival as a species.
+- Our 2020 book, OUTCRY, published on the fiftieth anniversary of Earth Day on 4-22-20, provides a “big picture” understanding of our situation and what we must do for long-term survival as a species.
 I am now calling it a User’s Guide to preserving planet Earth’s ability to sustain us.
 Meet the authors: J. Morris Hicks and Stuart Scott

 - 4Leaf Guide to Vibrant Health Want to get healthy, save money, lose weight AND help preserve the ecosystem that keeps us alive?
-Read this compact book by Kerry Graff, MD and J. Morris Hicks
+Meet the authors: Kerry Graff, MD and J. Morris Hicks

-As for our Spaceship Earth, it has been making a yearly journey around the sun for over four billion years — whereas we humans have only been on board for about 300,000 years — a mere blink of the eye in cosmic time.
+Let’s start from the beginning.
+Mother Earth has been making a yearly journey around the sun for over four billion years — whereas we humans have only been onboard for about 300,000 years — a mere blink of the eye in cosmic time.

-As with all of the billions of species that have come and gone on this planet, we humans all lived in harmony with nature for over 99% of our time here.
+As with all of the other billions of species that have lived on this planet, we humans lived in harmony with nature for over 99% of our time here.
 But, in just the last 100 years, we have lost our way and are no longer living according to Mother Nature’s rules.

 As we strive to answer the above question, let’s assess how “greenly” we are living now.
 I encourage you to invest about two hours and watch the three videos below.
 The first one is the newest (2021) and is only two minutes.
 I refer to it as a “big picture rant” from an enlightened, passionate scientist in Australia.